rajeshreddykasala/appliance-control-service/README.md

 * For centralized cache(if deployed in cluster) cache like Redis would be one of the good choice for higher performance.
 * Authentication is using x-api-key.
 Depending upon where the application deployed and consumers, it can be changed.
 For example secretmanager/parameter store of AWS etc can be used to save the apiKey and retrieve in application.
 Or JWT client credentials can be used.
+* Json:Api specification can be integrated to fine-tune and granular the data retrieval.

 Final words, Happy to take the blame for any bugs and appreciate the pull requests for any improvements :).
 Thank you.